klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 In some cases you will have to download sources by hand as packages don't allow to download software unless you sign in to their web site first.
 This is the case for a lot of licensed software, for instance, for VASP.
-We'd likely be in violation of the license if we would put the download somewhere where EasyBuild can find it, and it is also a way for us to ensure that you have a license for VASP.
+LUMI would likely be in violation of the license if it would offer the download somewhere where EasyBuild can find it, and it is also a way to ensure that you have a license for VASP.
 For instance,
 ```bash
 eb --search VASP
 ```
-will tell you for which versions of VASP we already have build instructions, but you will still have to download the file that the EasyBuild recipe expects.
+will tell you for which versions of VASP LUMI provides EasyBuild recipes, but you will still have to download the source file that the EasyBuild recipe expects.
 Put it somewhere in a directory, and then from that directory run EasyBuild, for instance for VASP 6.3.0 with the GNU compilers:
 ```bash
 eb VASP-6.3.0-cpeGNU-22.08.eb –r .